kerberos-io/vault/README.md

 # Kerberos Vault

 Kerberos Agents store recordings on the local disk.
 To centralise your data at a single place, additional solutions are available such as Kerberos Vault and Kerberos Hub.
 This repository covers the installation and configuration of Kerberos Vault.
+To have [a better understanding of Kerberos Vault](https://doc.kerberos.io/vault/first-things-first/) move to the documentation page of Kerberos Vault, which will give you an introduction and overview of the solution and its capabilities.

 ## Installation